The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Methodological Innovations

 \begin{doublespace} A truncated normal distribution is the probability distribution of a normally distributed random variable whose value is either bounded below, above or both (Horrace 2005; Burkardt 2014) and hence seems like a natural candidate to fit the distributions we are dealing with.
 We can estimate the parameters of the distributions (both the unchanged one and the one with the reduced dimensions) by setting them as truncated multivariate normals and calculate the distance based on these estimated distributions.

 To assess the suitability of normal distributions to fit the observed sample, there are a variety of tests.
 The univariate sample measures of skewness $S$ and kurtosis $K$ may be used for testing univariate normality.
 Under normality, the theoretical values of $S$ and $K$ are $0$ and $3$, respectively.
-One of the most famous tests for normality of regression residuals is the test of Jarque and Bera (1980, 1987).
-The test statistic JB is a function of the measures of skewness and kurtosis computed from the sample and is based on the Lagrange multiplier test or score test.
+One of the most famous tests for normality of regression residuals is the test of (Jarque \& Bera 1980; 1987; End-notes \ref{enu:Skewness}; \ref{enu:Kurtosis}).
+The test statistic JB (Jarque-Bera) is a function of the measures of skewness and kurtosis computed from the sample and is based on the Lagrange multiplier test or score test.

 The simplest testing problem assumes that the data $y$ are generated by a joint density function $f\left(y,\theta^{0}\right)$ under the null hypothesis and by $f\left(y,\theta\right)$ under the alternative, with $\theta^{0},\theta\in\boldsymbol{R}^{k}$.
-The Lagrange Multiplier test is derived from a constrained maximization principle (Engle 1984).
+The Lagrange Multiplier test is derived from a constrained maximization principle (Engle 1984; End-note \ref{enu:Rao's-score-LM-test,}).
 Maximizing the log-likelihood subject to the constraint that $\theta^{0}=\theta$ yields a set of Lagrange Multipliers which measure the shadow price of the constraint.
 If the price is high, the constraint should be rejected as inconsistent with the data.

 Another test frequently used is the sum of squares of the standardized sample skewness and kurtosis which is asymptotically distributed as a $\chi^{2}$ variate (Doornik and Hansen 2008) along with transformations of skewness and kurtosis to facilitate easier implementation and also to contend with small sample issues.
-(Malkovich and Afifi 1973) generalize these statistics to test a hypothesis of multivariate normality including a discussion of transformations to simplify the computational methods.
+(Malkovich \& Afifi 1973) generalize these statistics to test a hypothesis of multivariate normality including a discussion of transformations to simplify the computational methods.